cesanta/fossa/README.md

 TCP client/server library for C/C++
 ===================================

-Tcp_skeleton is a TCP communication library written in C.
+Net Skeleton is a networking library written in C.
-It provides easy to use event-driven interface that allows to implement any TCP-based protocol with little effort.
+It provides easy to use event-driven interface that allows to implement network protocols or scalable network applications  with little effort.
+Net Skeleton releives developers from the burden of network programming complexity and let them concentrate on the logic, saving time and money.

 # Features